|

 instructions and advice

-- Was positive feedback and appropriate corrective action provide
+- Were positive feedback and appropriate corrective action provided

 to each athlete